Herve-2476/variable-data_for_Scribus/README.md

 So in the two previous cases you will running the hello_world project with the previous command.
 Before you start your first project, the best way to understand how the program works is to run the following examples (in order) and read the explanations.

-Note : When you'll run the following 'hello_world' examples, the unitary files created will be in the `pdf_created` sub-directory and you'll find the imposed file in the `imposition` sub-directory.
+Note : When you'll run the following 'hello_world' examples, the unitary files created will be in the `pdf_created` sub-directory.

 # Running hello_world